RonitKanakam-rk/Music-player/README.md

 # Music-player
-Music Player app using java
+This is a Music Player app built on java